Cryptolens/docs/examples/offline-verification.md

 If you have already used the code in the [Key Verification](/examples/key-verification) tutorial, you only need to add few lines of code to get it to work.
 The additional code that has to be added is shown below (we will explain how it works later in the tutorial):

+> **Note:** The value `3` passed as a parameter to `HasValidSignature` (in .NET) or `LoadFromString` (in Java) is used to specify the expiration date of the license file.
+In this case, users can only be offline for at most 3 days until they need to reconnect again.

 #### In C\#
 ```cs